riprsa/game_of_life/README.md

 # Conway's Game of Life

 This is my realization of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in Go.
-I do it just for fun.
+I did it just for fun.

 I use Ebiten as game engine.
 Logic of Game of Life I implemented in Go by myself.